 The course aims to enhance your academic skills in preparation for undergraduate or postgraduate study.

 - Students holding a Conditional Firm (CF) offer to study at the University of Kent

-- English language entry requirements for exit level of 7.0: 6.5 IELTS (with a minimum of 6.5 in reading and writing and 6.0 in listening and speaking)
+- English language entry requirements for exit level of 7.0: 6.5 IELTS (with a minimum of 6.0 in all skills)

 - Academic writing: structure in essays and/or reports; practice and detailed feedback on academic essays, assignments and/or reports, critical thinking and using academic sources,

 - Listening to lectures and in the general academic environment; using information and note-taking

 - Speaking: development of orals skills to structure and present reasoned arguments for seminars and academic presentations

 - IT: introduction to the software, student database and e-learning platform used in Kent, use of word-processing and presentation software

 For Pre-sessional course dates, entry requirements and fees, please refer here